rili-saas/website/README.md

 </div>

 hello! 👋 we are the <strong style='font-size:18px'>RiLi SaaS

-We are a remote technology company committed to building world class SaaS (softwAre as a solutiOn) that are used by **millions of users** worldwide.
+We use our expertise to prove SaaS (softwAre as a solutiOn) in an Agile way used by **millions of users** worldwide.

 #### You have a need that must be solved with Software?